villaa/nrFano_Constraint/paper_notebooks/README.md

-== Correction to extracted C for multiple scatters ms_correction.ipynb
+== Correction to extracted C for multiple scatters ms_correction.ipynb addendum -- resolution comparison (see end of above note)

 == Extraction of the Fano factor from the Edelweiss C to be named